WHERE ACTIVITIES ABOUND

 HCS OFFERS A WARM AND CARING

 ENVIRONMENT WHERE FRIENDSHIPS ARE FORMED.
-WITH THE GOAL OF HEALTHY AGING AND IMPROVING THE QUALITY OF LIFE.
-HCS PROVIDE SOCIAL, EDUCATIONAL, HEALTH AND WELLNESS ACTIVITIES TO HELP REDUCE SOCIAL ISOLATION AND DEPRESSION AMONG OLDER ADULTS.
+WITH THE GOAL OF HEALTHY AGING AND IMPROVING THE QUALITY OF LIFE, HCS PROVIDES SOCIAL, EDUCATIONAL, HEALTH AND WELLNESS ACTIVITIES TO HELP REDUCE SOCIAL ISOLATION AND DEPRESSION AMONG OLDER ADULTS.

 WHERE LEARNING NEVER ENDS

 FOR OLDER IMMIGRANT ADULTS, MANY OF WHOM ARE LEARNING AS A SECOND CHANCE TO BE ABLE TO SPEAK ENGLISH, USE A COMPUTER, DANCE OR SING FOR THE FIRST TIME.